Norfolk and Western 611: 1980s

 On July 5, 1982, No. 611 was steamed up in a stationary test fire.
 It was then reassembled, repainted, and on August 14, it moved under its own power for the first time in nearly 23 years.
 It took over excursion service from Southern No. 2716, which was retired due to firebox problems.
 (Note: In excursion service, No. 611 required an auxiliary water tender for longer trips and a tool car to carry maintenance equipment for the locomotive.
 The auxiliary tender No. 220166 was originally from an ex-Louisville & Nashville (L&N) 2-8-4 Big Emma M-1 No. 1958.
 Additionally, the tool car No. 1407 was a former N&W storage mail car.)
 During that time, the N&W and SOU railroads merged to form the Norfolk Southern Railway (NS), which retained the steam excursion program and doubled the trackage available for No. 611 to run on.
 Robert Claytor served as the first chairman and chief executive officer of NS.
 After a test run from Irondale to Chattanooga, Tennessee, on August 15 and returned to Irondale with a 38-car freight train the next day, No. 611 departed for Roanoke on August 20 with Claytor as the engineer and his son Preston as the fireman.
 After some whistle stops in Anniston, Alabama; Atlanta, Georgia; and Salisbury, North Carolina, the locomotive arrived in Roanoke on August 22 for the city's centennial anniversary.
 In a public speech, Claytor called No. 611 "Roanoke born, Roanoke bred, and Roanoke proud", introducing the locomotive as an icon of the city's railroading history.

 On Labor Day weekend in 1982, No. 611 began its inaugural excursion run, pulling the NRHS Roanoke Chapter's Centennial Limited train from Roanoke to Norfolk.
 The locomotive was to be turned on the Lambert's Point Yard turntable for the return trip, but it derailed on the sharply curved approach track, which had been modified after the N&W steam era.
 A pair of GE C30-7 diesel locomotives were called in to haul the return trip, while No. 611 was rerailed and towed to Roanoke to be repaired.
 On September 6, Graham Claytor ran No. 611 on a one-way excursion trip from Roanoke to Alexandria, Virginia.
 On October 19, No. 611 went to Bluefield and Iaeger, where it was tested to be turned on the wyes in preparation for the round-trip excursions from Roanoke to Bluefield and Iaeger on October 23, 24, and 30.
 On Thanksgiving weekend, No. 611 hauled its last 1982 excursion, which was called the Oyster Bowl Special and ran from Roanoke to Norfolk and back.
-During that time, ex-N&W locomotive foreman Frank W. Collins served as No. 611's primary engineer.
+During that time, ex-N&W road foreman Frank W. Collins served as No. 611's regular engineer.